mhardalov/bulstem-py/README.md

 ## Usage

-The library needs a set of rules to apply stemming properly.
-The rules can be either a list to the `BulStemmer` constructor, or a path to a file containing them.
+The library works with a set of rules used for stemming.
+The rules can be either passed as a list to the `BulStemmer` constructor, or as a path to a file.

 For both options the rules need to be formatted as follows:

 `word ==> stem ==> freq`

-Pre-defined set of rules is included in the distribution, and can be used directly by the user, and can be found [here](https://github.com/mhardalov/bulstem-py/tree/master/bulstem/stemrules). (examples: [Reading the rules from an external file](#reading-the-rules-from-an-external-file))
+A pre-defined set of rules is included in the package, and can be used directly.
+The stemming rules can be found [here](https://github.com/mhardalov/bulstem-py/tree/master/bulstem/stemrules). (examples: [Reading the rules from an external file](#reading-the-rules-from-an-external-file))

 ### Manually loading rules